jakubelias/uu5-tobuy/README.md

         VPH-BT:44191587611027055

 4. Change project properties
     - file _./build.gradle_:  group, version, description
-    - file _./settings.gradle_: rootProject.name
+    - file _./build.gradle_: appBoxLocationUri, resourcePoolUri (uesuri of AppBox for deploying to C3)
-    - file _./subProjectName/build.gradle_: uuDeploySetting.appBoxLocationUri (uesuri of AppBox for deploying to C3)
+    - file _./settings.gradle_: rootProject.name and included subprojects names.

 5. optional: add another sub-project (module)
     - Default project structure is prepared as multi-project.
 You can easily add another sub-project, which will inherit all settings from build.gradle file in project root.